Jimmy Barry-Murphy: Hurling

-After a largely unsuccessful underage career with 'the Barr's', Barry-Murphy had joined the club's senior team by 1972.
+After playing at underage level with 'the Barr's', Barry-Murphy joined the club's senior team by 1972.
 His career got off to an inauspicious start that year when he was sent off in a club game and received a two-month suspension.

 In 1974 Barry-Murphy won his first county club championship winners' medal following a 2–17 to 2–14 defeat of arch-rivals Blackrock.
 He later collected a Munster winners' medal before making a clean sweep by adding an All-Ireland winners' medal to his collection following a 3–8 to 1–6 defeat of the Fenians.

 Another clean sweep of hurling titles followed for Barry-Murphy in the 1977–78 club championship season.
-A 1–17 to 1–5 trouncing of north-side rivals Glen Rovers was followed by a Munster final victory over Sixmilebrisge after a replay.
+A 1–17 to 1–5 trouncing of north-side rivals Glen Rovers was followed by a Munster final victory over Sixmilebridge after a replay.
 He subsequently added a second All-Ireland winners' medal to his collection.
 His goal from a rebound in that game was the deciding factor in sealing the victory over Wexford's Rathnure.

 After a brief hiatus St Finbarr's were back in the big time again in 1980.
 Barry-Murphy won a third county club championship winners' medal as Glen Rovers fell in the final.
 A third Munster title was later annexed before facing Ballyhale Shamrocks in the All-Ireland final.
 Not even a late goal from Barry-Murphy, however, could seal a victory over the Kilkenny outfit and 'the Barr's' lost by 1–15 to 1–11.

-That 1980 county club championship success was the first of three such victories-in-a-row for Barry-Murphy and St Finbarr's.
+The 1980 county club championship title was the first set of three consecutive victories for Barry-Murphy and St Finbarr's.
 He won his final county championship in 1988 following a 3–18 to 2–14 defeat of old rivals Glen Rovers.